-Flight Summary

-The balloon will launch and ascend to an altitude of approximately 70,000 - 95,000 feet (21-29 kilometers!), where it will float for approximately 4 - 8 hours.
-The anticipated location for the balloon flight is Southwestern US.
-The flight crew will target a morning launch time with the following launch conditions:

-- Minimal to no cloud cover - No rain

-The experiments can collect data during the balloon's ascent up to the float altitude and during the approximate 4 - 8 hour float time.
+WORLD VIEW STRATOLLITE FLIGHT SUMMARY

+Over the past nine years, World View has been capturing high-resolution imagery of Earth via remote-controlled stratospheric balloons for a wide variety of scientific, government and commercial enterprises.
+For TechRise, the World View high-altitude balloon will launch from the Southwest US and ascend to the float altitude of approximately 70,000 - 95,000 ft, where it will float for approximately 4-8 hours.
+Experiments are attached to a gondola frame and exposed to the environment, including ambient atmospheric temperature and pressure through the front and bottom faces of the flight box.
+Experiments will be able to collect data during both ascent and float, enabling student teams to conduct experiments that may include imaging, atmospheric sensing, or near-space research.
+Once the balloon reaches float altitude, the system takes advantage of stratospheric wind patterns to steer the balloon.
 During flight, the balloon will traverse land features such as trees, fields, farms, and bodies of water (e.g., rivers, reservoirs, or lakes).
-At the end of the float time, power will be shut off, data collection will stop, and the experiments will parachute down to the ground.
+At the end of the float time, power will be shut off, data collection will stop, and the gondola containing the experiments will separate from the balloon and parachute down to the ground where it will be recovered by the World View flight crew.